spacecodee/FramePack/README.md

 * Nvidia GPU in RTX 30XX, 40XX, 50XX series that supports fp16 and bf16.
 The GTX 10XX/20XX are not tested.
 * Linux or Windows operating system.
-* At least 6GB GPU memory.
+* At least 6GB GPU memory for default resolution.
+* For HD resolutions: at least 8GB GPU memory (720p) or 12GB GPU memory (1080p).

 To generate 1-minute video (60 seconds) at 30fps (1800 frames) using 13B model, the minimal required GPU memory is 6GB.
 (Yes 6 GB, not a typo.
 Laptop GPUs are okay.)